Understanding a Futures Contract

 The “Z” stands for a December delivery month.
 (F=Jan, G=Feb, H=Mar, J=Apr, K=May, M=June, N=July, Q=Aug, U=Sep, V=Oct, X=Nov, Z=Dec) The “7” stands for the year – 2017.

 This is the standard formula for futures ticker symbols.
-Some quote services may differ slightly so always make sure to check with your provider you will provide you with a list of ticker symbols for all futures markets
+Some quote services may differ slightly so always make sure to check with your provider who will provide you with a list of ticker symbols for all futures markets

 Minimum Fluctuation or Tick Size